 At the heart of it all, this is what nursing in a care home is really about - making a difference.

-You’ll be there to help someone regain confidence, learn skills, connect with loved ones, or simply feel safe and cared for.
+You’ll be there to help someone regain confidence, learn new skills, reconnect with loved ones, or simply feel safe and cared for.

 These moments may seem small, but they mean everything to the people you support - and they’ll mean everything to you, too.